 Groundwater (aquatic life): Do existing site characterization data, based on the best management practices outlined in Appendix 1 of the User Guidance, indicate the presence of petroleum hydrocarbon concentrations and/or CVOCs in site groundwater above applicable ecological screening levels derived for the protection of aquatic receptors?
 Consult Table 3a (petroleum hydrocarbons) or Table 3b (CVOCs).
-If the site soil characteristics (fine or coarse grain) and the approximate distance from the groundwater source zone to the downgradient aquatic habitat are known, then Consult Table 3c, which provides screening levels that have been adjusted to compensate for these site-specific characteristics.
+(Note: For petroleum hydrocarbons, if the site soil characteristics (fine or coarse grain) and the approximate distance from the groundwater source zone to the downgradient aquatic habitat are known, then Consult Table 3c, which provides petroleum hydrocarbon screening levels that have been adjusted to compensate for these site-specific characteristics.